gracegicheru/RPA/README.md

 ## Robotic Process Automation
-This project was done by Grace Gicheru, a student of Moringa
+This project was done by Grace Gicheru

 ## Project Description
 This project is about automating workflows by use of bots to automate once triggered.